GoranMilovanovic/q1universeismine/README.md

 - `_art_frame/`
 - `_qr`

 **Note.** Because this is unique artwork I am not using `set.seed()` anywhere.
 You will be able to produce your own artwork - formally equivalent to mine - but the choice of the QR code background color is left random.
-The artwork presented at [q1universeismine.net](https://www.q1universeismine.net/) was rendered **once**, on 2021/09/25.
+The works at [q1universeismine.net](https://www.q1universeismine.net/) were rendered **once**, on 2021/09/25.